aaron-scheffler/Aaron-Scheffler.github.io/research.md

 My research is advised by [Dr. Damla Senturk](https://www.biostat.ucla.edu/people/senturk) and motivated by electroencephalography (EEG) studies in children with autism spectrum disorder conducted by collaborators at [The Jeste Developmental Neurophysiology Lab](http://jestelab.org/) and the [Autism Biomarker Consortium for Clinical Trials](https://medicine.yale.edu/ycci/researchers/autism/).

-I also work as a statistical consultant for [MiraDx](https://miradx.com/) where I study how germ-line genetic signatures predict treatment response and toxicity during cancer immunotherapy.
+I also work as a statistical consultant for [MiraDx](https://miradx.com/) where I study how germ-line genetic signatures can be used to predict treatment response and toxicity for patients undergoing cancer immunotherapy.

 For a full list of my publications is availabile [here](publications.md).